BOOK FOOD EXPERIENCES

 A photo of Mount Fuji from across Lake Kawaguchi, with red and orange trees in front

-Located at the base of Mount Fuji, Kawaguchiko (Lake Kawaguchi) offers an unbeatable opportunity to view fall foliage and this iconic peak at the same time.
-The Momiji Corridor lined with about 60 Japanese maple trees is a particularly beautiful spot, and is lit up during the area’s autumn festival.
+Located at the base of Mt.
+Fuji, Kawaguchiko (Lake Kawaguchi) offers an unbeatable opportunity to view fall foliage and this iconic peak at the same time.
+The Momiji Corridor, lined with about 60 Japanese maple trees, is a gorgeous spot and is lit up during the area's fall festival.

-Join this cooking class and learn how to make Yamanashi prefecture's specialty, hoto noodles, by Lake Kawaguchi!
+Join this cooking class and learn how to make Yamanashi Prefecture's specialty, hoto noodles.

 An image of Eikando's garden, with red trees and a pagoda in the background